Shop Local in and around Colorado Springs

 Garden of the Gods Trading Post

 The Garden of the Gods Trading Post looks deceptively understated from the outside, but as you pass through the front doors, you may be question if a certain Ms. Hermione Granger may have had her hand in the stores shockingly voluminous interior.
-An absolute one-stop-shop for souvenirs, they also happen to have one the best selections of local art and American Indian crafts in Colorado.
+An absolute one-stop-shop for souvenirs, they also happen to have one the best selections of local art and Native American crafts in Colorado.

 Ghost Town Museum